weikinhuang/nbd.js/README.md

 **No Big Deal, Just Saying**

 **nbd.js** is not Yet Another MVC Framework in that it does not seek to be the end-all of client-side MVC/MVVM/MVP/MVW/etc needs.
-Use as much or as little of **nbd.js** as you like, because it is designed to provide module functionality.
+You can use it as a standalone MVC framework, or in conjunction with any other frameworks.
+Use as much or as little of **nbd.js** as you like, because it is designed to provide modular functionality.

 The best way to use **nbd.js** is through an [AMD module loader][amd] like [RequireJS][].
 Since each file is a one-to-one mapping to a module, the